-- providing text equivalents for images and audio is a priority 1 requirement in WCAG [WAI-WEBCONTENT] since without it one or more groups will find it impossible to access the information.
-Therefore, it is a priority 1 requirement for the authoring tool to check for (4.1) or ask the author for (3.1) equivalent alternatives for these types of content. - Grouping links in navigation bars is a priority 3 in WCAG [WAI-WEBCONTENT] .
+- providing text equivalents for images and audio is a priority 1 requirement in WCAG since without it one or more groups will find it impossible to access the information.
+Therefore, it is a priority 1 requirement for the authoring tool to check for (4.1) or ask the author for (3.1) equivalent alternatives for these types of content. - Grouping links in navigation bars is a priority 3 in WCAG.
 Therefore, it is only priority 3 for the authoring tool to check for (4.1) or ask the author for (3.2) groups of links that are not grouped in the markup as a navigation mechanism.

 The implementation of the checkpoints will vary from tool to tool.
-When a checkpoint within this document refers to the Web Content Accessibility Guidelines, only the Web Content Accessibility Guidelines checkpoints that refer to content supported or generated by the authoring tool apply, as noted in the relevant checkpoints.
+When a checkpoint within this document refers to the WCAG [WAI-WEBCONTENT], only the WCAG, checkpoints that refer to content supported or automatically generated by the authoring tool apply, as noted in the relevant checkpoints.
 In some cases support can be provided automatically, without the need for explicit author participation, in other cases human judgment is required and support is provided by the tool in the form of prompts and documentation.